 I do not know the etiology of your hypertension.
 If I suppose the most common cause, arteriosclerosis (or atherosclerosis ), and in its development again appear the immune reactions on the vascular wall damaged by oxidized lipids.
 It has been shown that, as with other autoimmune diseases, ginseng and atherosclerosis work positively directly on the immune roots of the entire syndrome.

 Overweight worsens the treatment of autoimmunity and arteriosclerosis

-A rather little known and unexpected fact is that obesity significantly increases the tendency for autoimmune diseases.
-I have forgotten the precise mechanisms, it has something to do with hormones regulating the amount of fat in the body, like leptin and ghrelin , but it shows it to another vicious cycle of obesity -> autoimmunity -> hypothyroidism -> obesity.
+A relatively little known and unexpected fact is that obesity significantly increases the tendency for autoimmune diseases.
+I've forgotten the precise mechanisms, it has something to do with hormones regulating the amount of fat in the body, like leptin and ghrelin , but it shows it to another vicious circle of obesity -> autoimmunity -> hypothyroidism -> obesity.

-On the other hand, it is well known that fatty tissue produces cholesterol, which is the main component (though not the cause) of atherosclerotic plaques.
+On the other hand, it is well known that fatty tissue produces cholesterol, which is the main component (although not the cause) of atherosclerotic plaques.
 Thus, obesity by at least two different mechanisms promotes atherosclerosis.
-Obesity, of course, supports oneself, because the fatter one is, the less fat he is.
-I'm really sorry if my guesses do not match your health, but obesity is really a problem with us, and we can not ignore it.
+Obesity, of course, supports oneself, because the fatter one is, the worse it is.
+I'm really sorry if my guesses do not match your health, but obesity is really a problem with us, and we can not underestimate it.